rednafi/rednafi.com/content/go/interface_guards.md

 conforms to the `io.ReadWriter` interface.
 The code will fail to compile if the type ever stops matching the interface.

-This is only possible because `nil` values in Go can assume many [different] types.
+This is only possible because `nil` values in Go can assume many different[^2] types.
 In this case, `var _ io.ReadWriter = T{}` will also work, but then you'll have to fiddle with different zero values if the type isn't a struct.
 One important thing to point out is that we're using `_` because we don't want to accidentally refer to this `nil` pointer anywhere in our code.
 Also, trying to access any method on it will cause runtime panic.

-Here's another example borrowed from Uber's [style guide]:
+Here's another example borrowed from Uber's style guide[^3]:

 No check: